Code-Institute-Submissions/CI-project-one/README.md

 - The project also made use of the CloudFlare and Font Awesome libraries.

 - The websites color scheme and layout were chosen in an attempt to represent the Animals long standing brand style with their peak popularity coming in the 1960s.
 A retro, classic-style approach was undertaken; to invoke The Animals experience.

+- Two of the audio tracks on the music page, and one user testimonial from the customers page, are not displayed on some smaller screen sizes.
+This was done in an attempt to improve the user experience.

 - The website includes a side article regards the bands ongoing activism in the field of animal rights and welfare.
 Customers are informed that 20% of all band earnings are made available to several animal charities.
 A link is provided for users if they would like to visit the webpage of one of their favorite [charities](https://www.worldanimalprotection.org/).
 It is hoped that this commitment may be appealing to potential customers and increase event bookings.